-Any student who is absent from four or more periods may not participate in extracurricular activities that day, including dances, contests, athletic events or practices, Kairos, student council functions, or any other school-sponsored activity.
-All school couples functions will have a minimum attendance requirement (times will be printed on tickets in advance).
+Any student who is absent from four or more periods including mental health day absences may not participate in extracurricular activities that day, including dances, contests, athletic events or practices, Kairos, student council functions, or any other school-sponsored activity.
+All school dances will have a minimum attendance requirement (times will be printed on tickets in advance).
 Students seeking exceptions to this attendance must clear attendance time with the Dean's Office in advance.
-The dances are Homecoming, Christmas, and Prom.

-Students who have been dismissed from JCA for disciplinary reasons are not permitted to attend any JCA function or have access to JCA property.
-JCA mixers are for JCA students only.
+Students dismissed from JCA for disciplinary reasons are not permitted to attend any JCA function or have access to JCA property.